What Christianity Got Wrong About Jesus

 • Deuteronomy 20:16–17

 Once again, God commands people to kill others despite spiritual commandments not to kill.
-This of course sets the ground work and justification for genocide.
+This of course sets the groundwork and justification for genocide.

 Don’t eat shrimp or shellfish (Leviticus 11:10–12)